Darryl F. Zanuck: CinemaScope

 Though Fox shares immediately went up, Green found this an even more damning indication of Zanuck and Skouras's leadership and began readying his proxy fight for the May shareholder meeting.
 This meant that a CinemaScope process had to be publicly demonstrated to the industry's studios, theater owners, manufacturers, to stockholders and the press—by mid-March, to give them enough time to impress their shareholders with their new product and thus win the proxy fight.

-With Chretien's new lens, the Fox engineers pulled it together—a widescreen, Cinerama-like picture projected using only one projector, not three.
+With Chrétien's new lens, the Fox engineers pulled it together—a widescreen, Cinerama-like picture projected using only one projector, not three.
 Zanuck carried out presentations of CinemaScope to the press in cities across the country throughout April, as Skouras and he gathered their forces for the proxy fight.
 "The enthusiastic response of those who attended these screenings and the laudatory reviews of CinemaScope in the trade press," writes John Belton in his book, Widescreen (1992), "undoubtedly played a major role in Green's defeat" at the May 5 meeting.
 CinemaScope's need for a wider screen was because of an anamorphic lens attached to the camera which, squeezed the image while filming, and another lens on the projector, which reverted the process, widening the image during screening.

 Implementing this was no easy matter.
 Directors, cameramen, and production designers were baffled by what to do with all that space.
 Zanuck encouraged them to spread the action across the screen, to take full advantage of the new proportions.
 Committed to its all-widescreen slate, Fox had to drop several projects that were deemed unsuitable for CinemaScope—one of them being Elia Kazan's On the Waterfront (1954), which Zanuck could not visualize being in color and widescreen.
 (Kazan took the project to Columbia, which had thus far stayed on the sidelines of the widescreen debate.)
 The public demonstrations in spring had already included excerpts from The Robe and How to Marry a Millionaire (also 1953), a glossy star package with Marilyn Monroe and Lauren Bacall.